kraudy/MasterCompiler/README.md

 IBMI_PASSWORD=BIGMONEY
 ```

 Then, run the integration test to watch a thing of beauty.
+Note that this is the *heavy* test.

-* `mvn clean verify -Pintegration`
+* `mvn clean verify -Pintegration-heavy`

 [Tests doc](./docs/Tests.md#integration-tests)